The

 - prone to damage by assembly/disassembly

-- price and maintainance costs are comparable high due to complex design
+- price and maintenance costs are comparably high due to complex design

 Our